Gingival (Gum) Recession

 Poor oral hygiene – When dental plaque is not removed adequately during regular brushing and flossing, bacteria builds up and begins to affect the gum tissue.
 The bacterial toxins in plaque promote infection and erode the underlying jawbone.

 Periodontal disease – Periodontal disease or gingivitis gum recession is usually the result of improper oral hygiene but can be a result of systemic diseases such as diabetes.
 Excess sugars in the mouth and narrowed blood vessels caused by diabetes create an ideal environment for oral bacteria to thrive.
 The bacterium causes an infection which progresses below the gum line and deep into the bone that supports the teeth, eventually resulting in tooth loss.
+If left untreated, periodontal disease can lead to severe gingival recession and other serious oral health complications